Backpacking in Sikkim is a journey to a hidden land, an off the beaten path paradise known as a Shangri-La, which makes it perfect for an adventure,

 Further up we went, on and on until eventually we reached a high mountain pass and Tibet was not far away.

 We could go no further.

-Getting out of the vehicle we decided to go hiking around the area.
-With Buddhist prayer flags watching over us we started walking in the valley.
+Getting out of the vehicle we decided to go trekking around the area.
+With Buddhist prayer flags watching over us we hiking in the valley.

-The driver had left us and taken the vehicle a few miles back to a small military outpost, where he said for us to walk back to when we were done exploring.
+The driver had left us and taken the vehicle a few miles back to a small military outpost, where he said for us to walk back to when we were done trekking.

 Visibility got worse.